ybenitezf/cdk_polylith/README.md

 > A component is an encapsulated block of code that can be assembled together with a base (it's often just a single base) and a set of components and libraries into services, libraries or tools.
 Components achieve encapsulation and composability by separating their private implementation from their public interface.

-So in CDK term's our's component should be _Stacks_ or _Construct's_ since this are the reusable parts.
+So in CDK term's our component should be _Stacks_ or _Constructs_ since this are the reusable parts.

-In this application we have the `HitCounter` construct and the `CdkWorkshopStack` stack, lets add then as components to our project:
+In this application we have the `HitCounter` construct and the `CdkWorkshopStack` stack, lets add them as components to our project:

 ```
 poetry poly create component --name hit_counter
 poetry poly create component --name cdk_workshop_stack
 ```

-Automatically we will get a new directory under `components` with the name of the workspace (`cdk_workshop`) and under this a python package for each of the components.
-The same has happened to the test's folder (that is way we put `--theme=loose` when creating the workspace).
+We will get a new directory under `components` with the name of the workspace (`cdk_workshop`) and under this a python package for each of the components.
+The same has happened to the tests folder (that is why we used `--theme=loose` when creating the workspace).

-We need now to modify `pyproject.toml` to recognize the new components, edit and add the following to the package property in the `[tool.poetry]` section:
+Next, we need to modify `pyproject.toml` to recognize this components.
+Edit and add the following to the package property in the `[tool.poetry]` section:

 ```toml
 packages = [